NickGrunert/master-thesis/modules/03_truth_compare.typ

     The following conclusions were derived from the experiments employing these metrics.

     The results from the MAE and RMSE are highly congruent in this instance.
     This phenomenon can be attributed to the inherent limitations of the data, which is constrained within the range of 0 to 1.
-Consequently, the utilization of the mean absolute error (MAE) as a standalone metric is sufficient for data analysis in this context, as the impact of the root mean square error (RMSE) on outliers is deemed negligible.
+Consequently, the utilization of the #abr("MAE") as a standalone metric is sufficient for data analysis in this context, as the impact of the #abr("RMSE") on outliers is deemed negligible.

     The R2 score's open range of $(-infinity, 1]$ complicates analysis.
     Interpreting the R2 Score poses a significant challenge, as it necessitates the creation of a valid interpretation of the relationship between the score's magnitude and the performance of the algorithm, a task that may not be feasible.